iamnone6512/iamnone6512.github.io/week07jul21/12_Liquidations_on_Anchor.md

 #### Developer Notes

 Here we look into how we to decode a sample transaction.
-Since a liquidator can submit and retract bids and since not all bids are accepted we look at only bids that has successfully liquidated the position.
+Since a liquidator can submit and retract bids and since not all bids are accepted we look at bids that has had a successfull liquidation.

 In terra.msgs table we look for **execute_msg: liquidate_collateral** message corresponding to submit bid to mark the transaction as a succesful liquidation.
-This is identified using > msg_value : execute_msg.liquidate_collateral.borrower is not null
+This is identified using

+> msg_value : execute_msg.liquidate_collateral.borrower is not null

 ##### SQL
 ```sql